 Property owners in Massachusetts have a responsibility to keep their premises safe for persons who are lawfully on their property.
-Boston slip and fall attorney Michael O. Smith can help you if you were injured on someone else’s property.
+Boston slip and fall attorney Smith and his team of attorneys can help you if you were injured on someone else’s property.
 Mr. Smith is a seasoned trial attorney who has represented victims of personal injury for over 15 years.
 His experience in the courtroom is invaluable to advocating for your right to a fair compensation for your injuries.
 Contact us today to discuss your case.Premises Liability Cases

 Premises liability cases arise under a variety of circumstances.
 For example, a customer may slip and fall on a wet floor in a shop.
 A defective condition, such as a broken step, can cause a customer to trip and fall.
 In some cases, the lack of security, such as poor lighting at night, enables a criminal to commit a crime against another person.
 While a number of different scenarios exist, the common thread in premises liability cases is that the owner or possessor of the property failed to take measures to protect the victim from injury when it had a duty to do so.Holding Property Owners Accountable